rodrigopolo/brripguide/guide_en.md

 Yes, there are plenty of tools that can achieve the same goals with a single click, but this guide is designed to give you full control over every single step of the encoding process, achieve higher quality, get smaller and more compatible files, use the best tools available and almost 99% free/libre software, no unwanted extras included in the files, but most important, this guide will show you techniques that are bullet proof and 100% tested, the encoded files will work great on any Smart TV, Apple TV, XBMC, Stereoscopic Player, PowerDVD, etc. showing perfect results and quality.

 ### System Requirements
-  * **Windows**: I'm running all this software on Windows 8.1 x64 on a MacBook Pro Retina, sadly, almost of this software only runs on Windows.
+  * **Windows**: I'm running all this software on Windows 8.1 x64 on a MacBook Pro Retina, sadly, almost all of this software only runs on Windows.
   * **A Blu-ray Disc Drive**: I'm using a USB External Blu-ray Disc Drive, there are plenty of those in [Amazon](http://amzn.to/PSc9Xh)
   * **OS X**: For those who want to have an iTunes / Apple TV Compatible format.
   * **Free disk space**: at last 50GiB